vincentboucherecn/CulturalTransmission/README.md

 # Cultural Transmission and Socialization Spillovers in Education
 ## Vincent Boucher, Carlo L. Del Bello, Fabrizio Panebianco, Thierry Verdier and Yves Zenou

+The data is available for a fee (and under conditions).
+See: https://data.cpc.unc.edu/projects/2/view

 ## Replication Files:

 ### Main Files